MahendraTennakoon/programming_notes/topics/javascript/symbols.md

 In this instance, `sym1` and `sym2` refer to the exact same Symbol.
 What `Symbol.for` basically does is, it searches the Symbol registry across the current run-time and creates a new Symbol if it doesn't already exist.
 In our example, `const sym1 = Symbol.for('speed');` creates a new Symbol since it doesn't alreay exist and `const sym2 = Symbol.for('speed');` simply returns the Symbol that was already created with the same description.

+## Real World Use Cases

+Speaking of use cases, it is unlikely that you'll come across too many use cases for Symbols in your everyday code other than as object properties that are guaranteed to be unique as we tried out earlier and also as uniqu  However, Symbols are used by JavaScript itself internally and also by certain libraries.